-Documentary sheds light on women of color fighting to end HIV/AIDs
+Documentary sheds light on women of color fighting to end HIV/AIDS

 Shedding light on the activism of women living with the viruses, the film began to take shape in the early 2000s while Hirshorn was living in France.
 She worked with a researcher doing a feasibility study on the economic impact of making HIV/AIDS treatment available in Africa.
 During her travels, she observed a trend: The individuals who were the most active around access to treatment, legal aid, support groups, finding services, and care were women.

 "Many were young mothers; widows.
-They were living in HIV; involved in mother-to-child transmission studies,” Hirshorn said to NBC News during an interview in a Lower East side coffee shop.
+They were living in HIV; involved in mother-to-child transmission studies,” Hirshorn said to NBC News during an interview in a coffee shop on New York City's Lower East Side.
 "I realized that this was something that was not visible at all.
 People weren't talking about it in the media."

 Hirshorn, who has done work around social justice issues for years, interviewed 30 women "with very disparate stories" for the film before narrowing that number down to five.